How Progressive Democrats Fared This Primary Season – And What It Means

 But if President Trump wins a second term, the type of grassroots energy from the left that followed the 2016 election could once again inspire more people to want to challenge sitting Democrats.

-"If Trump is reelected.
-I think it will only embolden the progressive left," Israel said.
+"If Trump is reelected, I think it will only embolden the progressive left," Israel said.